 The person cutting off all contact is only thinking about “me”.
 By erasing any and all lines of communication they are erasing any and all traces of the connection they have with their ex; they are erasing any and all traces of “us”– whether that’s their intention, or not.

-Another difference between taking some time to cool off and “no contact” is that with cool off period, there are no “rules”.
-The person taking time to cool off is not counting off “how many days in no contact” because to them it’s not about “no contact”.
-It’s about calming down their emotions and returning to try to resolve the issue as soon as possible.
+The person doing ‘no contact’ has a set number of days for doing ‘no contact’.
+The person taking time to cool off is not counting “how many days in no contact” because to them it’s not about “no contact”.
+It’s about calming down their emotions so they can try to resolve the issue as soon as possible.

-But the biggest difference of all is that, a person taking time to cool off cares about how their actions affects their ex (the other part of “us”).
-They do not just cut the other person off and/or ignore any attempts by the other person to reach them.
-Because their biggest concern is preserving the relationship, they will do everything in their power to make sure that their actions do not damage what they are trying to preserve.
+This is probably the biggest difference of all.
+The person taking time to cool off cares about how their actions affects their ex.
+They do not just cut the other person off and/or ignore any attempts by the other person to reach them because their biggest concern is preserving the relationship.
+They will do everything in their power to make sure that their actions do not damage what they are trying to preserve.